-- -v Enable verbose output. - -V Disable automatic verify check when uploading data.
+- -v Enable verbose output.
+More -v options increase verbosity level. - -V Disable automatic verify check when uploading data.

 -x extended_param

 Pass extended_param to the chosen programmer implementation as an extended parameter.
 The interpretation of the extended parameter depends on the programmer itself.
 See below for a list of programmers accepting extended parameters.